 Use them to find out which colleges offer what types of aid (merit, need aid) and whether your family qualifies based on your income.

-Think Strategically About Which Colleges Have Money To Offer
+Think Creatively About Finding Which Colleges Have Money To Offer

 The college search process shouldn’t be taken lightly.
 Although it’s fun to go on college visits and hopefully you’ll create memories spending time with your student, the most valuable time spent will be researching and understanding college data.